 What is Fabric Medium?

-When painting on fabric with acrylics it is best to use fabric medium to make acrylic paint permanent on fabric.
+For any kind of acrylic paint work on fabric, it is best to use fabric medium to make acrylic paint permanent on fabric.
 For one thing, it improves the flexibility and adhesion of the paint onto the fabric.
 It also enhances blending and workability on all textiles and unprimed canvases.
 Fabric medium also makes the material softer even where the paint is applied.

 Why Not Use Acrylic Paint on Fabric without Medium?

 Acrylic paint has tons of uses but I don’t recommend it on fabric by itself.
 If you don’t use a fabric medium your painted fabric surface will crack because acrylic paint on its own isn’t very flexible.
 Also, the medium makes your acrylic paint more workable – by this, I mean that it makes the dry time a little longer.
-This is an important consideration for fabric painting because it can take a little longer to paint sections of fabric.
+This is an important consideration for fabric painting because it can take a little longer to paint even small sections of fabric.
 The workability of the fabric medium allows you to go back and smooth out any paint on the fabric so that it doesn’t dry and get clumpy on you.

 How to Make Acrylic Paint Stay on Fabric

 The fabric medium also makes the painted surface softer and less abrasive, making it more comfortable for the wearer.
 But more importantly, the fabric medium prevents cracking, which makes the acrylic paint stay on fabric.